 Strategies to Improve Treatment & Research Updates

-Because outcomes remain sub-optimal for many patients with MCL, researchers continue to develop and test new approaches to treatment.
-These new approaches include stem cell transplants, radioimmunotherapy, and newer precision cancer medicines.
-Patients should discuss the risks and benefits of participating in clinical trials with their oncologist.
+Researchers continue to develop and test new approaches to treatment of MCL including new drug development and combinations, stem cell transplant, CAR T cell therapy, and newer precision cancer medicines.
+Patients should discuss how clinical trials fit into the overall management of their MCL with their oncologist.

 Calquence (acalabrutinib) is an inhibitor of Bruton tyrosine kinase. .
 The drug works by permanently binding BTK, which is part of a chain of proteins that relays growth signals from the surface of B cells to genes in the cell nucleus enabling cancer cells to survive and grow.
 Drugs that block BTK stop the flow of these growth signals and the B cells die.
-Unlike Imbruvica™ (ibrutinib), the first BTK approved data reported from a clinical study suggests that acalabrutinib may more selectively block the BTK pathway and avoid some known side effects.
+Unlike Imbruvica, the first BTK approved data reported from a clinical study suggests that Calquence may more selectively block the BTK pathway and avoid some known side effects.
+(4)

 The approval of Calquence was based on the results from a single clinical trial that included 124 patients with mantle cell lymphoma who had received at least one prior treatment.
 Overall, 81 percent of patients had a complete or partial response (40 percent complete response, 41 percent partial response).